-The Goat Trail is located near Copper Center, Alaska.
-The trail is primarily used for hiking.
+The Goat Trail is a moderately trafficked out and back trail located near Copper Center, Alaska.
+The trail is rated as difficult and primarily used for hiking.

 This is an amazing trip in Wrangell-St. Elias.
 Great waterfalls, dramatic peaks, glaciers, etc. You will likely see other parties out there, so don't expect to have the whole place to yourself.
 Get a good USGS map, not just a GPS.
 I would also urge great caution for the river crossings.
 Crossing Toby Creek and the Chitistone is nothing to take lightly.
 Be prepared for some bushwhacking, but try to avoid it whenever possible.
 Although this trip is doable in 5 days, I'd strongly recommend taking at least eight days to enjoy some day hikes and side trips.
 I'd be happy to discuss this further and share some photos and tips.
 Email me at Phillip.email@example.com if you'd like.